thisisdhaas/sampleclean/amt_server/README.md

       One of the following two things:

-      1. The tweet content for sentiment analysis, a JSON array of JSON arrays,
+      1. The tweet content for sentiment analysis, a JSON dictionary,

          e.g, the following JSON array :

-               [["Arsenal won the 4th again!", "Theo Walcott broke the ligament in his knee last season."], ["Lebron James went back to Cavaliers after he found his teammates in Heats no longer powerful."]]
+               [{"hit1" : ["Arsenal won the 4th again!", "Theo Walcott broke the ligament in his knee last season."]}, {"hit2" : ["Lebron James went back to Cavaliers after he found his teammates in Heats no longer powerful."]}]

-         will create two HITs in total.
+         will create two HITs in total, the identifiers of which are "hit1" and "hit2" respectively.
 		 The first HIT consists of two tweets and the second one consists of one.

       2. Records for entity resolution, a JSON array of JSON arrays,

              e.g, the following JSON dictionary

                 [
+					{ "hit1" :
 						[
 							 {"fields":["price","location"],"record":[["5","LA"],["6","Berkeley"]]},
 							 {"fields":["name","age"],"record":[["Jenkinson","22"],["wenbo","21"]]}
 						]
+					}
                 ]
              will create one HIT with two entity resolution tasks.